chenjie/Canadian-SIN-number-validator/README.md

 * UNIX Shell OR Windows PowerShell

 ### Download source code and compile
-The following instructions are presented using Terminal in macOS:
+The following instructions are presented using Bash in macOS:
 ```
 # Change to HOME directory
 $ cd ~